bakeiro/Light-PHP-documentation/src/overview/Configuration.md

 # :gear: Configuration

-We have 3 files:
-- `config.php`
+There are 2 configuration files, these files are inside `system/config` folder:
 - `config_data.php`
 - `php_settings.php`

-### config.php
-`config.php` Most basic configuration file, here defines the database connection and the folder paths.

 ### config_data.php
-`system/config/config_data.php` Here you can configurate the framework variables like:

-- the FTP
-- Email
+This file defines the global variables that will be used later in the framework, examples are

-- Dbugging
+- enable debug console
-- Session
+- email credentials
-- Cache
+- database credentials...)
-- More
+- Other settings

 ### php_settings
-`system/config/php_settings.php` All the init_set functions
+All the init_set functions, examples:

+- ini_set('display_errors', 'On');
+- ini_set('session.cookie_lifetime', 0);
+- ini_set('session.gc_maxlifetime', 14400);